-Patients with breathing, lung problems at highest risk with COVID-19: study
+Patients with breathing, lung problems at highest risk with COVID-19 - study

 The findings, which were not peer-reviewed but were published online on the MedRxiv scientific study site, suggest that not all underlying health conditions carry the same risk of added complications in patients infected with COVID-19.

-A condition known as chronic obstructive pulmonary disease, or COPD, - a chronic progressive lung disease that causes long-term breathing problems - is the greatest risk factor for severe COVID-19 among hospitalised patients, the research found.
+A condition known as chronic obstructive pulmonary disease, or COPD, - a chronic progressive lung disease that causes long-term breathing problems - is the greatest risk factor for severe COVID-19 among hospitalized patients, the research found.

-Vageesh Jain of University College London’s Institute for Global Health, who co-led the work, said the findings should help guide public health officials and doctors in prioritising people at highest risk of severe illness with COVID-19.
+Vageesh Jain of University College London’s Institute for Global Health, who co-led the work, said the findings should help guide public health officials and doctors in prioritizing people at highest risk of severe illness with COVID-19.

 The new virus has caused a pandemic of disease around the world with more than 200,000 people infected and almost 8,500 deaths.